project-chip/zap/docs/api.md

 <a name="module_JS API_ generator logic..recordTemplatesPackage"></a>

-### JS API: generator logic~recordTemplatesPackage(context) ⇒
+### JS API: generator logic~recordTemplatesPackage(context, isTopLevelPackageInSync) ⇒
-Given a loading context, it records the package into the packages table and adds the packageId field into the resolved context.
+Given a loading context and whether the package is in sync, it records the package into the packages table and adds the packageId field into the resolved context.

 **Kind**: inner method of [<code>JS API: generator logic</code>](#module_JS API_ generator logic)
 **Returns**: promise that resolves with the same context passed in, except packageId added to it